 Of course, everyone on board could be glum these days.
 But Joker still cracked jokes.
 She'd seen Lieutenant Vega and Officer Vakarian exchanging war stories in the mess.
 Even Dr. T'Soni could be coaxed into the lounge on occasion by the quarian girl.
 It was a tough battle they were fighting, but they still seemed to balance the needs of the mission with their own.

-But something vital, some life spark had faded out of the hero, to anyone who cared to put the pieces together.
+Except her.
+Something vital, some life spark had faded out of the hero, to anyone who cared to put the pieces together.

 Traynor took a long draught of her tea.
 She sloshed the lukewarm dregs with a sigh.
 She didn't have the first clue how to convince Shepard that she was going to put herself out of commission if she kept this up, and then where would they be?
 They might as well roll out the red carpet for the Reapers if they lost her.
 But working with the icon of the human military for a few months was not nearly enough time to know how to tactfully remind her she was still, well, human.